Stanford-Health/wearipedia/README.md

 import wearipedia
 ```

-Once you have imported the `wearipedia` module, you can then accessing data from any wearable device is as easy as:
+Once you have imported the `wearipedia` module, accessing data from any wearable device is as easy as:

 ```python
 device = wearipedia.get_device("whoop/whoop_4")